+Air Purification

+This has been the core business of the Company since 1990.
+Clean TeQ provides biological and energy efficient air purification and odour elimination solutions to municipal and statutory authorities and industrial companies.

+Water Purification

-- Air Purification This has been the core business of the Company since 1990.
-Clean TeQ provides biological and energy efficient air purification and odour elimination solutions to municipal and statutory authorities and industrial companies. - Water Purification Clean TeQ's suite of water innovations, such as functionally active resins, membranes and biological reactors, alone and in combination, filter, separate and purify polluted waters to a standard suitable for drinking, agriculture, recreation or industrial use.
-Clean TeQ is currently offering and further developing a suite of technologies for use in the purification and recycling of waste water and the desalination of brackish water to produce high quality industrial water. - Resource Recovery Through its Clean-iX® Technology the Company aims to provide cost effective extraction techniques which are intended to enable a higher recovery rate of valuable ores, while having less environmental impact.
-This technology utilises an ion exchange process together with specially designed equipment and resin which can be used in the extraction process of a range of resources, including base metals, precious metals and radioactive elements (such as uranium).
+Clean TeQ's suite of water innovations, such as functionally active resins, membranes and biological reactors, alone and in combination, filter, separate and purify polluted waters to a standard suitable for drinking, agriculture, recreation or industrial use.
+Clean TeQ is currently offering and further developing a suite of technologies for use in the purification and recycling of waste water and the desalination of brackish water to produce high quality industrial water.
+Clean TeQ also specialises in the design, sale and distribution of ultra violet disinfection products that are used in the water and wastewater industries.